carayms/QRiV/README.md

 * **Kernel Smoothing:** We circumvent the difficulties of discontinuity inherent in the quantile loss by employing kernel smoothing techniques.
 * **Complex Domain Extension:** We overcome the measurement error problem in covariates by adding a “cancel variate” $`\sqrt{-1}`$__V__, which extends the estimating equation to the **complex domain**.

-## Usage and Example

-This repository includes an example to illustrate the usage on real-world data.
-* The analysis of the **Cherry Blossom waiting time in Japan (2024)**.

 ## Folder Structure
 simulation_project/                 ← root of repository
 ├── simulations/